xie186/fragmatic/README.md

     Rscript scripts/frag_plots.R example/sim.tsv

 This will produce a PDF file containing several impulse plots of the resulting fragment distributions.
+Keep in mind that these plots are not very realistic for this randomly generated example sequence, so I have also icluded some sample plots for Danio rerio digested with PstI and MspI for reference at example/danio.pdf.

 Use these plots to qualitatively scan potential size selection ranges, trying to avoid any range likely containing a highly locus within a highly repetitive region.
 You can also calculate the number of loci within a given size range, and the relative proportion of sequenceable fragments, by just loading the .tsv file into excel and using the SUM function on your range and column(s) of interest.

 ##-------------------------